Name: Merel Ritskes-Hoitinga

 February 2012 the first international symposium and workshop on Systematic Reviews of animal studies was organised by SYRCLE (www.SYRCLE.nl).
 Key note speaker was Prof. Malcolm Macleod from the CAMARADES collaboration.
 All video presentations are available online.
 A minisymposium on this topic was organised in August 2012.
 All ppt presentations can be found online.

 10 February 2012 practical workshop

+Valkhof Chair.
 Prof. Dr. Kay Dickersin, Head of the US Cochrane Center, was awarded the Valkhof Chair of the Radboud University Medical Center in the year 2013.
 Prof. Dickersin was nominated by SYRCLE and 3 other departments and made a very successful and fruitful visit to the Radboud University Medical Center.

 Merel Ritskes-Hoitinga founded the 3R Research Center (3RRC) at the Radboud University Medical Center in December 2006.
 The aim was to provide service and support for the improved search and implementation of Refinement, Reduction and Replacement (3R “alternatives”) of animal studies.
 In 2009 the focus has shifted towards the execution of Systematic Reviews, as the execution of Systematic Reviews leads to better patient safety, higher quality of science and the implementation of the 3Rs simultaneously.
 For this work on Systematic Reviews, two prizes were obtained in 2011: by the Dutch Animal Protection Association awarded ‘De Lef in het Lab prijs’, and the Swiss Laboratory Animal Science Association SGV awarded a prize for the best article in Laboratory Animal Science: “The Gold Standard Publication Checklist” (published in ATLA 2011).